1SpatialGroupLtd/helm-charts/README.md

 # Official 1Spatial Helm Charts

-This repository contains [Helm](https://helm.sh) charts for 1Spatial products.
+This repository contains [Helm](https://helm.sh) charts for 1Spatial products, used for deploying into Kubernetes environments.
+They are provided as-is to help administrators install 1Spatial products by downloading the charts and modifying them for their own use.

 ## Available Charts